BestTimesToVisit.com Logo

 transport

-Get an ICOCA card as soon as you arrive for seamless travel on trains and buses – it's a rechargeable smart card that works across most of the Kansai region.
-You can also use it at many convenience stores and vending machines, saving you the hassle of buying individual tickets for every journey.
+Get an ICOCA card as soon as you arrive for seamless travel on Osaka's extensive subway and train network.
+You can tap and go, and it's also usable at many convenience stores and vending machines, saving you the hassle of buying individual tickets.
+Just remember to tap out at the gate!

 culture